project-akri/akri-on-krustlet/demo-krustlet.md

 ```
 > Note that it’s important to not run this as `sudo` and make sure Kube Config points to one with `admin` permissions (Krustlet bootstrap file does not work for this).
 > Also note that since we have applied the Akri Debug Echo Configurations, the Agent is already trying to find a discovery handler for these specified devices.
+> As of now Akri's Device plugin and kubelet directories are not configurable using environment variables, so update `DEVICE_PLUGIN_PATH` and `KUBELET_SOCKET` in `/agent/src/util/constants.rs#L13` to represent Krustlet directory `~/.krustlet/device_plugins`.
+Please check [here](https://github.com/deislabs/akri/issues/357) for more recent updates.

 ## Start the gRPC proxy